slatedocs/slate/source/includes/_lscu.md

 facebook-url | If known, please supply the Facebook URL for the business.
 If not supplied we'll try and find it on the business website or through a direct search of Facebook. twitter-url | If known, please supply the Twitter URL for the business.
 If not supplied we'll try and find it on the business website or through through a direct search of Twitter. is-public | Determines whether or not to make the report available on a public URL you can give to your customers.
 One of yes or no. Defaults to no. local-directory-urls | <p>This parameter allows you update the profile URLs we have stored for your business on each local directory, to exclude a directory from subsequent report runs or include one that isn't currently present.
 You can also manually supply profile URLs to correct ones that are incorrect or where we haven't been able to automatically find the relevant profile URL.
 All changes require the report to be re-run before they take effect.</p><p>The data for this parameter needs to be supplied as a JSON string.
 Local directory identifiers (the keys in the example below) are documented here.
-Here’s an example of how to generate suitable values in PHP:</p><p>Get the [list of directories supported by Local SEO Check-up tool from here.](#local-directories-supported-by-local-seo-check-up-tool)</p>
+Here’s an example of how to generate suitable values in PHP:</p><p>Get the [list of directories supported by Local Search Audit tool from here.](#local-directories-supported-by-local-seo-check-up-tool)</p>
 exclude-sections | <p>Supply values as a JSON string belonging to the section(s) that you would like to exclude from your report.</p><p>You can pass these values "links-and-authority", "search-rankings", "local-listings-and-reviews", "google-my-business", "on-site-seo", "social-channels" and "appendix".</p><p>You don't have to pass this parameter if you don't want to exclude any sections from your report.</p>

 ## Get Report